Albert J. Raboteau

-Albert Jordy "Al" Raboteau II (September 4, 1943 – September 18, 2021) was an American scholar of African and African-American religions.
+Albert Jordy Raboteau II (September 4, 1943 – September 18, 2021) was an American scholar of African and African-American religions.
 Since 1982, he had been affiliated with Princeton University, where he was Henry W. Putnam Professor of Religion.

 Biography

 Early life and education

-Albert Raboteau was born into a Catholic family in Bay St. Louis, Mississippi, three months after his father, Albert Jordy Raboteau, Sr. (1899–1943), was killed there by a white man.
+Raboteau was born into a Catholic family in Bay St. Louis, Mississippi, three months after his father, Albert Jordy Raboteau, Sr. (1899–1943), was killed there by a white man.
 The killer claimed self-defense and was never prosecuted.
 Raboteau was named for his late father, who was of African and French Creole descent.

 His widowed mother moved the family from Mississippi, where she was a teacher, to find a better place in the North for her children to grow up.
 She married again, to Royal Woods, an African-American minister.
 They lived in Ann Arbor, Michigan, for a period and in California.
 Raboteau's stepfather taught the boy Latin and Greek starting at the age of five years, and helped him to focus on church and education as he grew up.
 Raboteau attended Catholic parochial schools.

 When he was 11 years old he traveled with other choir boys from St. Thomas Catholic Church of Ann Arbor to sing in an international choir festival at the Vatican.

 Raboteau was accepted into college at the age of 16.
 He earned his Bachelor of Arts degree at Loyola University in Los Angeles, California in 1964 and a Master of Arts degree in English from the University of California, Berkeley.
 Around this time, Raboteau married and started a family.

 Raboteau entered the Yale Graduate Program in Religious Studies, where he studied with American religious historian Sydney Ahlstrom and African-American historian John Blassingame, receiving his Doctor of Philosophy degree in 1974.

+The Invisible Institution

 Raboteau's dissertation, later revised and published as the book Slave Religion: The "Invisible Institution" in the Antebellum South, was published just as the black studies movement was gaining steam in the 1970s.
-It was a time of revolutionary scholarship on American slavery: Blassingame's Slave Community (1972) and Slave Testimony (1977); Eugene Genovese's Roll, Jordan, Roll (1974), Olli Alho's The Religion of Slaves (1976), and Lawrence Levine's Black Culture and Black Consciousness (1977).
+It was seen in the line of revolutionary scholarship around American slavery incorporating slave narratives into mainstream history which also included Blassingame's Slave Community (1972) and Slave Testimony (1977); Eugene Genovese's Roll, Jordan, Roll (1974), Olli Alho's The Religion of Slaves (1976), and Lawrence Levine's Black Culture and Black Consciousness (1977).